Hartley Vale, New South Wales: History

 Mining and retorting operations at Hartley Vale ceased in 1910, while the refinery was expanded in the same year, to process crude oil from the oil shale mining and retorting operations at Torbane.
 The refinery at Hartley Vale first closed, around August 1913. but it lingered on, until around May 1914, the final end of oil industry at Hartley Vale.
+There are still some remnants of the shale oil operations there.

+The village had a school, from 1872 until 1956, with the exception of 1946-1947.

 Lawsons Long Alley goes through the valley of Kerosene Creek and joins Waltons Road, which goes to Hartley Vale Road on the east side of the village.
 Lawsons Long Alley and Lockyers Road, along with Coxs Road, were developed as walking tracks by the Department of Lands, New South Wales.
 They all lead to the Hartley Vale area, culminating at a picnic area just west of the village.

+Hartley Vale was on the original route of the westernmost part of Bell's Line of Road, prior to construction of the connection between that road at Bell and Lithgow.
+Hartley Vale Road, where it descends into the valley, follows a part of the original Bell's Line route.

 Other notable landmarks in the area are the Comet Inn, which dates back to 1879 and is located in the centre of the village, and Collits Inn, which dates back to 1823 and is approximately one and a half kilometres west of the village.
 The Hartley Vale Cemetery is just a small distance south-west of Collits Inn.

 The Hartley Vale area also includes a range of other tourist facilities.